 Mount Vernon was truly home to George Washington.
-He was a family man with his wife Martha, welcoming hundreds of visitors, riding horses, designing gardens and plantation buildings, and managing the details of a large estate with 8,000 acres and five working farms.
+He was a family man with his wife Martha, welcoming many visitors, designing gardens and plantation buildings, and managing the details of a large estate with 8,000 acres and five working farms.

 Visiting Mount Vernon with kids, discover George Washington in a different role than president or commander in chief of the American Revolution.
-Here George was a progressive farmer and genial host, planting trees and taking his turn in the garden, eating corncakes and honey for breakfast.
+Here George was a progressive farmer, planting trees and taking his turn in the garden, eating corncakes and honey for breakfast.

 Tip: Our itinerary begins with Mansion House, but another starting point is the Museum and Education Center, for exhibits about George Washington, and then continue on to the Mansion, outbuildings, gardens, Pioneer Farm, etc.

 On the tour through the house, kids will see the “New Room” where the Washingtons had dinner parties and danced the night away (George loved to dance), outdoor piazza (long shaded porch length of the house), Central Passageway, ‘”Little Parlor, ” a small family room for music, bedrooms on all floors, dining room, and George’s study.